 Who is Generation Z?

 Gen Z-ers were born between 1995 and 2007.
-This means by 2017, the first wave of them will have enter the workforce.
+This means by 2017, the first wave of them will have entered the workforce.
 This generation is currently the third largest group in the US, behind Baby Boomers and Millennials.
 However, it is projected that by 2020 this population will surpass the Baby Boomers to account for 24.7% of the US population.
 Keeping this in mind, employers must proactively recruit Gen Z talent to maintain their competitive edge.

 The environmental factors impacting these employees will shape their workplace desires; for example, witnessing the turmoil caused by the Great Recession has made this generation place less value in job security while increasing work culture expectations.
 This will likely result in job and career changes at a higher frequency than any generation prior to them.